gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

   cellcode
 ```

 In general the hardest part of generating images with GBIF's sql grid functions is finding the corresponding shapefile or geojson file that matches the grid function used.
+GBIF is currently working on creating shapefiles for all of the grid functions.
 The EEA reference grid example can be found here.

 <https://sdi.eea.europa.eu/data/93315b78-089d-43a5-ac76-b3df627b2e4cf>